GovernorFancyPants/desolaterunner/_posts/2018-12-07-race-report-utmb-2018.md

 layout: article
 comments: true
 ads: true
-date: 2018-12-07T02:02:33.000+00:00
+date: 2018-12-07T02:02:33.000Z
 categories: race-reports
 tags:
   - utmb
   - ultra trail du mont blanc
   - ultra
   - running
   - chamonix
   - france
+excerpt: >-
-excerpt: Suddenly we were off, after all the expectations and build up and craziness surrounding the race it felt almost anti-climatic.
+  Suddenly we were off, after all the expectations and build up and craziness surrounding the race it felt almost anti-climatic.
+introduction: >-
-introduction: As I was walking up the hill, still pitch dark outside, I looked back and saw a trail of headlamps, knowing that by the time I get to the peak most of them will have already passed me.
+  As I was walking up the hill, still pitch dark outside, I looked back and saw a trail of headlamps, knowing that by the time I get to the peak most of them will have already passed me.
 I felt sick to my stomach, feeling like I’d have to throw up every step I took.
 I had been going for somewhere around eight hours and I knew I’d had to quit the race, I just didn’t wan’t to admit that to myself.
 image:
-  feature: "/uploads/2019/08/06/IMG_8154-1.jpg"
+  feature: /uploads/2019/08/06/IMG_8154-1.jpg
-  teaser: "/uploads/2019/08/06/IMG_8154_teaser-1.jpg"
+  teaser: /uploads/2019/08/06/IMG_8154_teaser-1.jpg
+_template: post_template
 ---

 But let’s back up a bit first, I signed up for UTMB thinking it would take me a couple of tries before I got in.
 A lot of people want to run this race and chances of getting in on the first try are slim.
 I knew I wasn’t ready for it, but I thought I could be in a couple of years, and then I wanted to have a better chance at getting a starting bib and so I entered the lottery.
 I don’t know if there’s a saying, it definitely should be if there isn’t already, great things come to those who doesn’t want it.
 Of course I got in and knowing the odds of that it’s tough to not accept the gift you’ve been given.

 Fast forward almost a year and the UTMB week is already here.
 I’ve probably had the best year of training thus far in my life with a huge focus on this race.
 Even though I didn’t expect to be running this year I had to refocus all my training with the goal of successfully completing the UTMB and with that my first 100-miler.
 And even though training had been going excellent I still didn’t feel ready.
 This race and the 100 mile distance requires so much more than training, it takes all out of you.
 A 100k is possible to just toughen out and get done even if you don’t have your best day.
 This is something different, a new beast all together.